 Researchers say that technology can help children learn a range of new and vital skills.
 These skills include the ability to concentrate on a task and persist until it’s completed (such as trying over and over again to overcome a difficult challenge or level).
 Researchers also say that video games help develop kids’ ability to dig for new information and to reframe problems.
 If one strategy doesn’t work, a video game encourages children to find another way around the problem.

-Personalized learning content, delivered through an internet provider like i3Broadband, offers children the opportunity to learn in a more customized way.
+Personalized learning content offers children the opportunity to learn in a more customized way.
 Research suggests that between sixty and eighty percent of children learn visually.
 Rather than expecting them to learn new concepts from a textbook, technology makes it possible to create visual props to help the learning process.

 Children can interact with moving graphics and pictures, to learn about new ideas and applications of theories they learn about in school or at home.
 What’s more, tasks can be adjusted to the level of the child, based on data-rich feedback.
 Smart visual teaching systems learn where children get stuck, and adjust difficulty accordingly.